David-Gyavi/my-persona-portfolio-project/README.md

 ### **User Stories**

-* As a user, I want to login after I created an account and see my previous inserted information.
+* As a user, I want to login after I created an account and see my contacts.
-* As a user, I would like to have a personal profile for my contact management.
+* As a user, I would like to easily add a new contact.
-* As a user, I would like to have a dashboard where I can have a good overview.
+* As a user, I want to be easily update an existing contact.
-* As a user, I want to be able to search on date to get specific data.
+* As a user, I want to be see if a contact is helpful or not.
-* As a user, I want to be able to edit the contact management profile.
+* As a user, I want to be able to delete a contact easily.
-* As a user, I want to have the possibility to edit a log when I made a mistake or want to add/delete some info.
+* As a user, I want to see details of a contact before I reach out to them so I can have an engaging conversation.
-* As a user, I want to have the possibiltiy to delete a log as well when no longer relevant.
 * As a user, I want the website to be easy to use.
 * As a user, I want the process to add / edit / delete info to be easy

 <a></a>